Intermediate Type I

 EXHIBITION CURATION & THEME

 Next, begin to think about your exhibition.
 Consider the artists work; How will you organize the show?
 What 20 pieces will you include?
-What tie these pieces together in a cohesive way?
+What ties these pieces together in a cohesive way?
 Establish 5 adjectives that characterize the meaning, tone, and primary aesthetic qualities of your artist’s work.
 Source one piece of writing that is a critical analysis of the artists work.
 This will be used in your publication.
 Present the following:

 1. Five adjectives that characterize your artists work